top of page

 • What areas would you like to improve?

-Here’s a gentler, more real-world guide to leaving — not all at once, not perfectly, just thoughtfully.
+This journey isn’t about blowing up your life.
+It’s about protecting yourself and giving your future self a chance to breathe.
+Here’s a gentler, more realistic guide to leaving — not all at once, not perfectly, just thoughtfully.

+Before considering anyone else’s opinions, focus on your clarity.
 You don’t need a dramatic reason that would convince a courtroom or your family WhatsApp group.
 You just need your reason.

 Try this for yourself (no one else needs to see it):